iqrazaf/KindCluster/README.md

 -----------------------------------END (A)-----------------------------

 ## (B) Ablation Study (Ablation_study.py)
-# Ablation Study: Causal vs Non-Causal Placement Optimization (Optuna + STIGs)
+Ablation Study: Causal vs Non-Causal Placement Optimization (Optuna + STIGs):

 This section includes an ablation script that compares **four objective variants** for microservice placement across cluster nodes.
 The goal is to show how each causal component contributes to better interference-aware placements.